-While the song they had been performing remained fresh in my mind I climbed from my bed, grabbed my guitar, recorded that melody and scribbled down the bare bones of the dream, before both vanished through the course of the waking day.
+While the song they had been performing remained fresh in my mind I climbed from my bed, grabbed my guitar, recorded that melody and scribbled down the bare bones of the experience, before both vanished through the course of the waking day.

 Sounds a little fanciful?
-You should have experienced it from my side!
+You should have experienced it from my side.